Why Risk it All?

 4. Phone a friend – bring in the experts:

-LandVest’s Jim Nadeau recently enlisted the help of Kenneth Wood of Attar Engineering to help a buyer understand the climate risk of a waterfront property.
+LandVest’s Jane Chase and Jim Nadeau recently enlisted the help of Kenneth Wood of Attar Engineering to help a buyer understand the climate risk of a waterfront property.
 With a detailed look at elevations and flood mapping and a thorough structural review of existing infrastructure, as well as a forward-looking plan for climate resilience, homeowners can enjoy great waterfront locations while managing risk.

 111 North Water Street, Edgartown, Martha’s Vineyard, MA | $16,750,000